THE COMPLETE GUIDE

 Many countries around the world have already legalized the sale of cannabis products which can be purchased online or over the counter.
 The increased availability world-wide has led to a revolution in cannabis and hemp products with a reemergence of this once historically medicinal plant along with its many industrial uses.

-Pharmaceutical grade cannabis products are different to food or supplement grade cannabis products in that they are produced and regulated to medical grade standards.
+Pharmaceutical grade cannabis products are different to food or supplement grade cannabis products in that they are produced and regulated to high quality medical grade standards.
 These products are certified by Medsafe through strict safety and efficacy requirements for distribution in New Zealand.
-Unfortunately, currently there are limited pharmaceutical grade cannabis products available and they prove both incredibly costly and difficult to access, even with a Doctor’s prescription.
+Unfortunately, currently there are limited pharmaceutical grade CBD products available and they prove both incredibly costly and difficult to access, even with a Doctor’s prescription.

 Prior to April 1st 2020, importing CBD was a cost-effect method of being able to buy CBD oil in New Zealand.
 Now, with current regulations, you are unable to do this.
-The reason for this is that as CBD oil and other cannabis products became more popular with the explosion of scientific evidence around cannabis efficacy, many products were produced to meet market demand with some companies making claims that were far from accurate.
+The reason for this is that as CBD oil and other cannabis products became more popular with the explosion of scientific evidence around cannabis efficacy, many products were produced to meet market demand with some companies making claims that were far from accurate

 CBD is the common abbreviation for cannabidiol.
 This is a naturally occurring compound (a cannabinoid) found in its highest concentration within the hemp plant.
 It does not adversely affect mental processes.
 In therapeutic doses, CBD does not cause adverse side effects.